libondev/debugger-for-console/README.md

 # Debugger for Console

-Quickly create console debugging information for multiple languages.
+Effortlessly generate console debugging information for various languages.

 ## BREAKING CHANGE
-Starting from 0.11.0, replace the placeholder variable with {VALUE} instead of $.
+From version 0.11.0 onwards, replace the placeholder variable with {VALUE} instead of $.

 ## Features
-1. Quickly create console debugging information for multiple languages.
+1. Swiftly generate console debugging information across multiple languages.
-2. Support for custom debugging statements for different languages.
+2. Customize debugging statements for different languages.
-3. Support for inserting debugging statements before and after the current line.
+3. Insert debugging statements before or after the current line.
-4. Support for removing all debugging statements in the document.
+4. Remove all debugging statements within the document.
-5. Support for commenting and uncommenting all debugging statements in the document.
+5. Comment and uncomment all debugging statements in the document.
-6. Support for inserting debugging statements in multiple cursors.
+6. Insert debugging statements at multiple cursor locations.
-7. Supports merging multiple cursors in the same row.
+7. Merge multiple cursors on the same line.
-8. Support for updating the latest workbench configuration.
+8. Update the latest workbench configuration.

 ## Installing

-This extension is available for free in the [Visual Studio Code Marketplace](https://marketplace.visualstudio.com/items?itemName=banlify.debugger-for-console).
+This extension is freely available in the [Visual Studio Code Marketplace](https://marketplace.visualstudio.com/items?itemName=banlify.debugger-for-console).

 ## Usage